-Hamstring Strain: A Common Sprinting Injury
+Hamstring Strain Common With Sprinting

-Start Treatment Early
+Start Hamstring Strain Treatment With Your Physio Early

 Following a hamstring injury where possible it is important to start treatment early.
 Early management can help reduce the time taken to return to sport.
 Obtaining professional advice from a physiotherapist regarding the management of your hamstring strain and prescription of an appropriate rehabilitation program with strict guidelines on your checklist regarding return to sport is crucial for reducing both the time out of action and the likelihood of any injury recurrence.
 For the program to be successful, a rehabilitation strengthening program for hamstring injury recovery ideally would tie in around 3 sessions a week of targeted work into the athletes other training commitments (be they running, other cardio, weights…).